On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Formulation of the problem

 \subsection{Boundary conditions}

 For a given velocity and pressure field, we define the stress tensor $\sigma = \sigma(\bu,p)$ by

 where $I:\Omega\to\RR^{2\times 2}$ is the identity tensor field.
-Let $\bn$ denote the unit outward-pointing normal vector to the boundary $\partial\Omega$.
+Let $\bn$ denote the unit outward-pointing normal vector to the boundary $\partial\Omega$ and $\bT = \bI - \bn \bn^\top$ the orthogonal projection onto the tangential component to the boundary.
 We define the normal and tangential stresses at the boundary as

-The boundary $\partial\Omega$ is partitioned into three disjoint open sets $\Gamma_s$, $\Gamma_b$ and $\Gamma_d$.
-The subset $\Gamma_s$ represents the part of the boundary in contact with the atmosphere (and the ocean or a water-filled cavity in the case of a marine ice sheet and a subglacial cavity, respectively).
+The boundary $\partial\Omega$ is partitioned into three disjoint open sets $\Gamma_s$, $\Gamma_b$ and $\Gamma_d$ of positive measure, see Figure \ref{fig:domain}.
+The subset $\Gamma_s$ represents the part of the boundary in contact with the atmosphere and the ocean.
 Here we enforce

 where $p_s:\Gamma_s\to\RR$ represents a prescribed surface traction force.
-On $\Gamma_b$ we enforce the contact conditions which allow the ice to detach from but not penetrate the bedrock.
+On $\Gamma_b$ the ice is in contact with the bedrock.
+Here, we enforce the contact conditions which allow the ice to detach from but not penetrate the bedrock.
 In particular, detachment can occur if the normal stress equals the subglacial water pressure, which is defined everywhere along a thin lubrication layer in between the ice and the bedrock.
-In order to write these in a simplified form, we assume that the water pressure along the bed is constant and we measure stresses relative to that water pressure.
-We also assume that the ice can slide freely and impose no tangential stresses.
-Then, the boundary conditions at $\Gamma_b$ are given by
+We also assume that the ice slides along the bedrock according to a power law.
+Then, the boundary conditions on $\Gamma_b$ are given by

-Finally, $\Gamma_d$ represents a portion of the boundary on which the ice is frozen and hence we prescribe no slip boundary conditions:
+where $p_w : \Gamma_b \to \RR$ is the water pressure at the ice-bedrock interface and $\tau > 0$ a constant.
+A power-law boundary condition as in \eqref{eq:main-bc-sliding} was first proposed by Weertman \cite{weertman1957} and has since become a popular model for glacier sliding \cite{greve2009, fowler2011}.

-As explained in Section \ref{sec:intro}, one of the challenges we wish to address with this work is the case when rigid body modes are present in the space of admissible velocities.
-In these cases, the problem becomes semicoercive instead of coercive and the structure of the problem changes significantly.
-This occurs whenever $\Gamma_d$ is empty.
-For this reason, we assume that $\Gamma_d$ can be empty and require the subsets $\Gamma_s$ and $\Gamma_b$ to have positive measures.
+Finally, $\Gamma_d$ represents the ice divide of the ice sheet, which is essentially its symmetry axis.
+As such, it is a vertical surface on which we enforce the symmetry conditions